Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 3. Avoid constant complaining.
 Everyone has problems of one kind or another.
-We benefit from friendships that lift us up not bring us down.
+We benefit from friendships that lift us, not bring us down.
 Control your urge to complain.
 And put a lid on gossiping.

-4. Be completely responsible for your actions.
+4. Be entirely responsible for your actions.
 Stop blaming others for your behavior and circumstances.
-Be responsible and change your thinking as well as your attitude.
+Be accountable and change your thinking as well as your attitude.

 5. Exhibit Compassion and Sympathy.
 Show understanding and kindness.
 Learn to become a better listener to convey support.

 6. You cannot change other people.
 Accept this fact in all relationships.
-They are what they are and you are what you are.
-If a person has a desire to change - they will without your help.
+They are what they are, and you are what you are.
+If a person desires to change - they will without your help.